sameer-20/tweeter/README.md

 2. Install dependencies using the `npm install` command.
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.

+## Features

+ - User can submit a tweet with a maximum length of 140 characters
+ - User can view the submitted tweets in the reverse chronological order

 ## Dependencies